 - Kids should always wear a life jacket when around water.
-By law, children age 12 and younger must wear a U.S. Coast Guard-approved life jacket when in a boat smaller than 19 feet in length.
-Start things off right by getting your kiddo familiar with a personal flotation device (also called a PFD).
+By law, children ages 12 and younger must wear a U.S. Coast Guard-approved life jacket when in a boat smaller than 19 feet in length.
+Start things off right by getting your kids familiar with personal flotation devices (also called a PFDs).

 - Encourage kids to plan the fishing outing with you.
 Study a map together, pick the spot, make a list of gear or pack a lunch.